-Persons below the age of 21 are not eligible to participate in a Remote Year Program
+8.2 Age Persons below the age of 21 are not eligible to participate in a Remote Year Program or Remote Year Membership.

-As long as your family are all above 21 in age, we would love to have you!
+8.3 Families and Children As long as your family are all above 21 in age, we would love to have you!
 Unfortunately we are not currently accepting anyone under the age of 21.
-We are however looking into creating programs for families/children and will keep you updated as we have more information.

-Remote Year does not tolerate use of illegal drugs or activity on any program.
-All participants are expected to abide by the laws in each country visited.
-If at any point during the Program you perform or engage in any illegal activity, Remote Year is not responsible for legal ramifications of that action, and you may be removed from the Program at your own cost, and without refund to you.
-Remote Year has no responsibility or obligation to notify participants of all applicable local laws.
+8.5 Drugs, Alcohol and Illicit Substances Remote Year does not tolerate use of illegal drugs or activity on any program.
+All Participants are expected to abide by the laws in each country visited.
+If at any point during the program you perform or engage in any illegal activity, Remote Year is not responsible for legal ramifications of that action, and you may be removed from the Program at your own cost, and without refund to you.
+Remote Year has no responsibility or obligation to notify Participants of all applicable local laws.

-RY Participants are responsible for obtaining any documents required for their participation in the trip, such as a valid passport, all visas, vaccination certificates, and any other documents.
-Failure to obtain documents does not negate the Terms and Conditions, and any extra costs incurred for rerouting due to travel without the necessary documents will be the participant’s responsibility.
+8.6 Visas.
+Remote Year Participants are responsible for obtaining any documents required for their participation in Remote Year Services, such as a valid passport, all visas, vaccination certificates, and any other documents.
+Failure to obtain documents does not negate the Terms and Conditions, and any extra costs incurred for rerouting due to travel without the necessary documents will be the Participant’s responsibility.
 Remote Year is not a legal advisor or a professional advisor and it does not provide guidance on visa processes

-You must have adequate travel insurance in order to participate in a Remote Year Program.
+8.7 Travel Insurance.
+You must have adequate travel insurance in order to participate in a Remote Year Program or Service.
 Remote Year may provide information about insurance options and references to trusted insurance partners during onboarding, however, you alone are responsible for securing said insurance and Remote Year may require you to present proof of said insurance.

-Remote Year will never knowingly or intentionally put a Remote in accommodations we believe are “unlivable”.
+Remote Year will never knowingly or intentionally put a Participant in accommodations we believe are “unlivable”.
 However, sometimes situations arise that are out of our control.
-If any of the issues listed below arise, please report them immediately by sending an email to your Program Support address.
+If any of the issues listed below arise, please report them immediately by submitting a ‘support ticket’ (Participants will be shown how to do this at the start of each program).
 If the issue is not resolved within 48 hours of your report, and if the issue was not the direct or proximate result of a Remote’s actions, Remote Year will move you to a new accommodation until the problem has been fixed.
 The following instances are included in and examples of this policy:

 No warm water